Warnakala/blender-studio-tools/README.md

 render-review (/render-review) is a Bender Add-on to review renders from flamenco with the sequence editor.

 ## anim-setup

-anim-setup is a Blender Add-on that automates the setup of animation scenes for the Sprite-Fright project.
+anim-setup (/anim-setup) is a Blender Add-on that automates the setup of animation scenes for the Sprite-Fright project.

 ## bone-gizmos

-bone-gizmos is a Blender Add-on that attempts to prototype a system for using meshes for the manipulation of armatures.
+bone-gizmos (/bone-gizmos) is a Blender Add-on that attempts to prototype a system for using meshes for the manipulation of armatures.

+## blender-media-viewer

+blender-media-viewer (/blender-media-viewer) is a Blender Application Template that makes Blender usable as a Video-Player, Image and Text-Viewer.